Fujian: Cultural features

 The Fujian Tulou are Chinese rural dwellings unique to the Hakka in southwest Fujian.
-They were listed by the UNESCO as one of the World Heritage Sites in 2008.
+These 46 buildings were listed by the UNESCO as one of the World Heritage Sites in 2008.

 Gulangyu Island, Xiamen, is notable for its beaches, winding lanes, and rich architecture.
 The island is on China's list of National Scenic Spots and is classified as a 5A tourist attraction by the China National Tourism Administration (CNTA).
 It was listed by the UNESCO as one of the World Heritage Site in 2017.
 Also in Xiamen is the South Putuo Temple.

 The Guanghua Temple is a Buddhist temple in Putian.
-It was built in the penultimate year of the Southern Chen Dynasty.
+It was built in the penultimate year of the Southern Chen dynasty.
 Located in the northern half of the mouth of Meizhou Bay, it is about 1.8 nautical miles from the mainland and faces the Strait of Taiwan to the southeast.
 Covering an area of six square miles, the island is swathed in luxuriant green foliage.
 The coastline is indented with over 12 miles of the beach area.
 Another Buddhist temple, Nanshan Temple is located in Zhangzhou.

-The Kaiyuan Temple, is a Buddhist temple in West Street, Quanzhou, the largest in Fujian province with an area of 78000 m2.
+The Kaiyuan Temple is a Buddhist temple in West Street, Quanzhou, the largest in Fujian province, with an area of 78000 m2.
 Although it is known as both a Hindu and Buddhist temple, on account of added Tamil-Hindu influences, the main statue in the most important hall is that of Vairocana Buddha, the main Buddha according to Huayan Buddhism.

 In the capital of Fuzhou is the Yongquan Temple, a Buddhist temple built during the Tang dynasty.

 The Chongwu Army Temple honors twenty-seven fallen soldiers of the People's Liberation Army who died during an attack by Nationalist forces in 1949, including five who died shielding a teenage girl during the attack.
 The site is frequented by locals and tourists.

 Around Meizhou Islands is the Matsu pilgrimage.